The President Wore Pearls: Reception

+Viewing figures

+The episode was watched by 12.74 million viewers, which was the 25th most-watched show that week.

+Critical response

+Colin Jacobson of DVD Movie Guide said the episode was "a generally solid show" and was able to integrate the songs well into the episode.

+On Four Finger Discount, Brendan Dando and Guy Davis liked the music but did not like the rest of the story.
+They also did not like Homer’s role in the episode.

 In 2007, Vanity Fair called "The President Wore Pearls" the tenth best episode of The Simpsons, the most recent episode on the list.
 John Orvted said, "It may seem ludicrous to include anything later than Season 8 in this list, but this one is brilliant.
 The musical numbers are astoundingly good, and Lisa's comeuppance is so well constructed it harkens back to the golden years of the show (Seasons 3 through 8)."
 In 2019, Time ranked the episode fourth in its list of 10 best Simpsons episodes picked by Simpsons experts.

+In 2017, Michael Cavna of The Washington Post named "Vote for a Winner" as one of the 12 best songs by Alf Clausen.

+In 2023, Tony Sokol of Den of Geek named the episode the sixth best episode of the 2000s, highlighting the music and the character study of Lisa.

+Awards and nominations

-Alf Clausen and Dana Gould were nominated for an Emmy Award for Outstanding Original Music and Lyrics for the first song in the episode, "Vote for a Winner", but lost to "Because You Are Beautiful" from Until the Violence Stops.
+Alf Clausen and Dana Gould were nominated for the Primetime Emmy Award for Outstanding Original Music and Lyrics at the 56th Primetime Emmy Awards for the first song in the episode, "Vote for a Winner", but lost to "Because You Are Beautiful" from Until the Violence Stops.